juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 The above graph shows that the model produced an acceptable reliability (> 0.8) for all the facets except for ***Cheerfulness***, if the number of words used in the inference was over 1000.
 This means that the inference of those facets is reliable if it uses more than 1000 words.

-## Validity
+## Validity: How Useful Are the Inference Results

 In addition to reliability, another important measure is [validity](https://en.wikipedia.org/wiki/Validity_(statistics)), which assesses whether the inferred trait scores correspond to real-world user behavior (e.g., predicting a user's behavior or preference).
 Since measuring validity is often context sensitive, experiments or studies need to be carried out in a particular context.
 For example, [Xiao et al.](https://dl.acm.org/doi/10.1145/3301275.3302264) show that personality trait scores inferred by a Juji chatbot can predict team performance.

-# Personalize Conversations by Individual Differences
+# Personalize Conversations by Personality

 To help chatbot designers easily personalize each conversation experience, Juji provides a set of functions and "message cards", which allow a designer to personalize chatbot messages for each inferred user persona.